litzenbergerm/fg-scenery-loww/README.md

 Make sure to have write access to your flightgear root directory.

-Copy output the folder 'output' into your flightgear root directory.
+Copy the content of repo folder 'output' into your flightgear root directory.

 Note: This package does currently not contain the terrain, it must be downloaded and installed before.